rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p1_navigation/README.md

 4. `model.py` contains the model definitions of learning the Q-function by means of a neural network.
 There are two neural network definitions here depending on which state vector is chosen to represent the environment.
 The first class `QNetwork` is used when the state vector is the 37-dimensional representation whereas the second class, `QNetworkConvolutional` is used when the state is represented as the 84 x 84 pixel RGB image.

 5. `dqn_agent.py` contains the engine for training an agent through the DQN paradigm.
 It is also used in the `Train_Banana.ipynb` notebook.
-When we interact with the world and obtain the state vectors, actions and rewards we provide these to the engine that will update the neural network weights defined by the aforementioned model and eventually learn to obtain the largest number of yellow bananas possible within the allotted time.
+When we interact with the world and obtain the state vectors, actions and rewards we provide these to the engine so that it will update the neural network weights defined by the aforementioned model and eventually learn to obtain the largest number of yellow bananas possible within the allotted time.

 6. `Train_Banana_Pixels.ipynb` is the attempt to train a DQN Agent by using the 84 x 84 RGB image as the state.
 I am currently not able to train this due to problems with the `multiprocessing` module for this particular version of the environment.
 I've tried training on both Google Colab and DeepNote which randomly freezes after a certain number of episodes as it is waiting for data that never arrives.
 I've also tried training locally on my machine which has a modest GPU but the RAM usage for the Unity environment shoots upwards to 12 GB which slows down my machine immensely so it was not possible to train within an acceptable amount of time.
-The structure to allow for training is there but this has not been completed.
+The structure to allow for training is there but the mechanisms for testing the network have not been completed.
 However, this is not a requirement for completing this project.
 This file was also not provided for the final submission of the project.

 7.  `checkpoint.pth` is the saved weights for the neural network for the learned DQN Agent for collecting yellow bananas.